Cheppar/Cheppar/README.md

 - Jambo!
 I'm Godfrey Chidi.
 - Creatively developing map based GIS solutions.
 - I deliver.
+- Always learning.
-- I'm humbled to learn more.
-Be kind.
+- Be kind.

 <!---
 Cheppar/Cheppar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.